 Publicly Owned: A park, recreation area, or wildlife and waterfowl refuge must be publicly owned to be protected by Section 4(f).
 Section 4(f) normally does not apply to parks, recreation areas, or wildlife and waterfowl refuges owned by private institutions and individuals, even if these areas are open to the public.
 A property can be considered publicly owned if a governmental body has a sufficient proprietary interest in the land.
 In addition to fee simple title (ownership of all land rights), governmental proprietary interests that may be considered public ownership for the purposes of Section 4(f) include conservation easements, public easements in perpetuity, certain lease agreements, or government requirements that provide for public recreation.
-Determining whether Section 4(f) applies in these situations is very fact specific (See FHWA Section 4(f) Policy Paper, Question 1A.).
+Determining whether Section 4(f) applies in these situations is very fact specific (See FHWA Section 4(f) Policy Paper, Questions1A, 1B, & 1C).
 Coordinate with the NEPA Program Manager for project-specific questions about what constitutes public ownership.

 Open to the Public: Section 4(f) applies only to parks, recreation areas, or wildlife and waterfowl refuges that are open to the general public.
 However, it is FHWA policy that refuges need not always be open to the general public, if management for the protection of wildlife closes all or a portion of the refuge.
-Similarly, parks that are open only during daytime hours generally qualify for Section 4(f) protection.
+Similarly, parks that are open only during normal operating hours generally qualify for Section 4(f) protection.
 However, publicly owned lands that are open to only a segment of the public, such as some military recreation lands, generally are not considered Section 4(f) properties.
-See FHWA Section 4(f) Policy Paper, Section 3.1, note 6 for more information.
+See FHWA Section 4(f) Policy Paper, Section 3.1 - Note 6 and Questions 1D & 14 for more information.

 Significant (as determined by OWJ (49 USC 303(c))): A resource that is clearly a Section 4(f) property, such as a designated state or national park or a national wildlife refuge, is generally presumed to be significant.
 Section 4(f) will not typically apply to a resource if the OWJ determines that the property, considered in its entirety, is not significant.
 Management plans regarding the land and its significance, if available and up to date, are important and should be reviewed.
 Only in cases where the significance of the property is in question is it necessary to consult with the OWJ to determine property significance.
+The DOT&PF Statewide Environmental Office (SEO) reviews all determinations of significance to ensure they are reasonable.
 If a determination from the OWJ cannot be obtained, and a management plan is not available or does not address the significance of the property, the property will be presumed to be significant.
 Except for certain multiple-use lands, significance determinations are applicable to the entire property and not just to the portion of the property proposed for use by a project.